Swipe Out Hunger at [your university]

-Swipe Out Hunger at [your university] aims to meaningfully engage our fellow [your mascot] in addressing hunger and homelessness [on this campus/ in the greater area].
-Our two-pronged approach is to encourage students to donate their excess meal points while educating and raising awareness of the issues surrounding local and national hunger and homelessness.
+Swipe Out Hunger at [your university] aims to meaningfully engage our fellow [your mascot] in addressing hunger [on this campus].
+Our two-pronged approach is to encourage students to donate their excess meal funds while educating and raising awareness of the issues surrounding local and national student hunger.

 III.
 Students Giving Back

 [Your university] promotes a culture of students who are change agents, both independently and through efforts coordinated by the [community engagement office].
-Swipe Out Hunger is a way to foster [your university’s] passion of giving back by utilizing resources that already exist and are going to waste.
-We are taking our strong campus culture of giving back and using it to connect with our greater community.
+Swipe Out Hunger is a way to foster [your university’s] passion of giving back by leveraging resources that already exist in new and innovative ways.
+We are taking our strong campus culture of giving back and using it to provide support to our peers.

 IV.
 The Need in the Community

-This year, [insert 2-3 powerful stats, such as: $x was cut from the food stamp budget, x percentage of residents received food stamps whereas x people were eligible, there were x amount of students on campus who were food insecure, there were x amount of students who visited the pantry on campus, etc.].
+This year, [insert 2-3 powerful stats, such as: x percentage of students on campus received food stamps whereas x people were eligible, there were x amount of students on campus who were food insecure, there were x amount of students who visited the pantry on campus, etc.].

 V. How does hunger affect our community?

-· 60% more likely to miss school & 50% more likely to repeat a grade
+· 53% more likely to miss a class

-By introducing a Swipe Out Hunger program at [your university], we would directly impact local hunger [on campus and/or in the community], and raise the awareness of this issues of hunger and homelessness among our fellow students.
+By introducing a Swipe Out Hunger program at [your university], we would directly alleviate student hunger and raise the awareness of issues of food insecurity among our fellow students.

 Our plan to collect extra swipes has two elements.

 [This is your space to custom design your program.
-Below is the most common model].
+Below is one example of a model].

 1. Set up tables outside of Dining Halls x, y & z near the end of each semester.
 Students will then approach our tables and select a number of meals from their meal plan that they’d like to donate and provide their information on “swipes collection sheets.”

-We predict that many of the funds which students do not use are already accounted for and may disrupt prepared budgets.
-We are excited to work together to find a model that does not place financial burdens on Food Service Provider or the administration.
-Previous successful Swipe Out Hunger models include a cap or conversion rate for each dollar a student gives.
+We predict that many of the funds which students do not use are already accounted for and we do not intend to disrupt prepared budgets.
+We are excited to work together to find a model that does not place undue financial burdens on Food Service Provider or the administration.
+Previous successful Swipe Out Hunger models include a cap or conversion rate for each donated meal.

 [Here you will outline the specific program details you have designed.]